Key takeaways

 - Seventy-six percent of adults reported that stress impacted their health, with symptoms that included headache, tiredness, nervousness, anxiety, and depression or sadness.
 (American Psychological Association, 2022)

-- Almost 90% of Americans reported losing sleep at night due to worries about health and the economy, and 20% of the population reported almost always losing sleep due to money worries.
-(American Academy of Sleep Medicine, 2022)
+- About 78% of Americans reported losing sleep at night due to financial worries, and 65% can’t sleep due to work-related stress.
+(American Academy of Sleep Medicine, 2025)

 The cost of stress

 - It’s estimated that job stress costs U.S. employers more than $300 billion a year in absenteeism, turnover, diminished productivity, and medical, legal, and insurance costs.
+More than half of that expense is due to decreased productivity.
 (The American Institute of Stress, 2024)

 Stress prevention

-The daily health issues and costs of stress have prompted Americans to look for ways to preemptively head it off.
+The day-to-day health issues and costs of stress have prompted Americans to look for ways to preemptively head it off.
 It’s not always possible to prevent stress, but there are some ways to stop it before it starts.
 Many of these techniques stem from a mindset shift.
-“Sometimes stress can be caused by negative self-talk, a pessimistic outlook, perfectionism, or inability to accept change,” says Brian Wind, Ph.D., a clinical psychologist and chief clinical officer at JourneyPure.
+“Sometimes stress can be caused by negative self-talk, a pessimistic outlook, perfectionism, or inability to accept change,” says Brian Wind, Ph.D., a Nashville-based clinical psychologist.
 Learning how to curb these unhealthy thought patterns can improve one’s ability to deal with stressful situations, resulting in less stress overall.

 Identifying significant stressors can also help a person handle them when they arise or avoid them entirely (if possible).
 “Stress can be caused by external events such as difficulties in personal relationships, financial difficulties, or work,” Dr. Wind says.
 And while these aren’t always avoidable, they’re things that a person can mentally prepare for.
 “Maintaining positive life habits like a healthy diet, adequate sleep schedule, and fulfilling social friendships can help improve resilience and improve relationships,” he adds.

 Since work is a top stressor around the world, a healthy work-life balance is an essential piece in the puzzle as well.
-Many companies are recognizing the detrimental effect stress can have on their employees (and finances), and in response, they’re implementing stress management training and initiatives that encourage a well-balanced work experience.
+Many companies are recognizing the detrimental impact of stress on their employees (and finances), and in response, they’re implementing stress management training and initiatives that encourage a well-balanced work experience.

 Treating stress